Aldo2303/holbertonschool-shell/permissions/README.md

-Changes the owner to vicent and the group owner to staff for all file
+Write a script that changes the owner of the file hello to vincent only if it is owned by the user guillaume.

+The file hello will be in the working directory